-If the tooth doesn?t go into its socket, be sure to put it in a glass of milk or inside of your mouth between your cheeks and teeth (be careful not to swallow!
+Be sure to put it in a glass of milk or inside of your mouth between your cheeks and teeth (be careful not to swallow!
 Transporting it in either milk or saliva will preserve the tooth root so your dentist can reinsert it).
-And even if you didn?t lose your entire tooth (e.g. broken or chipped) try to gather as much of it as you can to bring to the dentist.
+And even if you didn’t lose your entire tooth (e.g. broken or chipped) try to gather as much of it as you can to bring to the dentist.

 For a severe toothache, be sure to:

 - Rinse your mouth out with warm water and salt.
 Gargling with this mix can reduce inflammation.